esthermations/esthermations/README.md

 # 🌈 Esther O'Keefe

-Hello, I am some sort of generalist programmer person who mostly works on graphics and knows a thing or two about safety-critical.
+Hello, I like graphics and embedded and know a thing or two about safety-critical.
+No more than two things, though.
+Nice to meet ya!

-In my list of repositories you will find game engines, different game engines, and yet more game engines, written in all sorts of languages using all sorts of rendering APIs.

 ----